dsccommunity/dsccommunity.org/content/guidelines/contributing.md

 weight: 2
 ---

-Thank you for your interest of contributing to the DSC Community.
+Thank you for your interest in contributing to the DSC Community.

 There are several ways you can contribute.

+- You can submit an issue to report a bug or to request an improvement.
+- You are encourage to take part in discussions around an issue or pull request.
+- You may review pull requests.
-You can submit an issue to report a bug or to request an improvement.
-You can take part in an discussions around an issue or pull request.
-You may review pull requests, or send in a pull request yourself to improve the DSC modules by adding more DSC resource, fixing issues in existing DSC resources, improve the CI pipeline, or updating documentation around the DSC modules.
+- You may send in a pull request to improve the DSC modules by adding a new DSC resource, fixing issues in existing DSC resources, improve the CI pipeline, or updating documentation around the DSC modules.
+- You are welcome to transfer a DSC module over to the DSC Community.
+- You may create an entire new DSC module if there is need for it (you will become a maintainer of a new empty repository in DSC Community).

 If want to contribute my making changes to code or documentation but are new to contributing and GitHub, then please read the [Getting Started as a Contributor](/guidelines/getting-started/) guideline.

-You may also [join the conversation](/community/contact/) and ask for help or share your knowledge in direct communication with others.
+You may also [join the conversation](/community/contact/) and ask for help or share your knowledge in direct communication with other members of the community.

 If you need any help along the way, don't be afraid to ask.
 We are here for each other.

-Her you can read more around the different contributions you can make:
+You can read more about the different contributions here:

 - [Submit an issue](#submit-an-issue)
 - [Breaking changes](#breaking-changes)